bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Even if we're thinking right now, this week we just crossed 90% of all bitcoins being in circulation.
 In 2036 it'll be 99%.
 In, I think, 2046 it'll be, or 2050, it'll be 99.9.
 And as the block subsidy keeps halving, even just a regular full block at minimum fee rate will eventually have more fees than new coins.
-I think that's reached by 2060 with one Satoshi per VBITE and four million white units.
+I think that's reached by 2060 with one Satoshi per vbyte and four million white units.

 Speaker 2: 00:38:38